Financial-Times/origami/README.md

 Configure `o-errors` using the `oErrors.init` method, or using a `<script>` tag (see [Using markup to configure `o-errors`](#using-markup-to-configure-oerrors)).

+Some options are only configurable when using the `init` method as they must accept a function.

 #### Available options

 ##### sentryEndpoint - required